FAQs & Info

 Can I be placed on a waiting list for a sooner course?

 Yes, we do have a waiting list.
-Due to our high demand and small class sizes we require a deposit in order to be placed on waiting list so you can be bumped up to an upcoming course.
-To be placed on the waiting list you would make a $500 deposit for the next available course and if we have a sooner course openings you would be given the opportunity to attend a sooner course in the appropriate order.
+Due to our high demand and small class sizes, we require a deposit in order to be placed on the waiting list so you can be bumped up to an upcoming course.
+To be placed on the waiting list you would make a $500 deposit for the next available course and if we have a sooner course opening you would be given the opportunity to attend a sooner course in the appropriate order.

 What if I can’t make the course date?

 We understand emergencies happen.
-In the case that you can’t make it to your scheduled training, we will honor your deposit towards the next available course with 8 weeks notice.
+In the case that you can’t make it to your scheduled training, we will honor your deposit towards the next available course with a 30 day notice.

 Can my training be applied to another school?